bobobbobobboboboobboobbo/simple_python_messaging_linux/README.md

-You need to have python 3 installed, along with pip.
+You need to have Python 3 installed, along with pip. when you download it to open it should be in its own directory called: simple_python_messaging_linux to run the program once inside the proper directory run ./init.sh